cl0v/mouse/README.md

 - macOS: Uses CoreGraphics through the `objective_c` package

 For more information about the implementation details, please refer to the source code in the `lib/src` directory.

+## Known issues

+- Drag & Drop using mouseDown and mouseUp is not supported on macOS.
+- Linux is not supported.